romainbourdoncle/watermelon-teorem/README.md

 **Instructions for Running the Application**
 **For Windows Users**
-If you are using Windows, you can simply execute the provided .exe file to run the application.
+If you are using Windows, you can simply download then execute the provided .exe file to run the application.

 **For macOS Users**
 If you are using macOS, you need to run the code via the terminal.
 Here are the steps to do so: